 Each processor node on an SpiNNaker chip has a local counter/timer and interrupt controller that is used to enable and disable interrupts from various sources, and to wake the processor from sleep mode when required.
-The controller provides centralised management of IRQ and FIQ sources, and offers an efficient indication of the active sources for vectoring purposes.
+The interrupt controller provides centralised management of IRQ and FIQ sources, and offers an efficient indication of the active sources for vectoring purposes.

-- manages the various interrupt sources to each local processor: - arriving multicast packet without payload - arriving multicast packet with payload - arriving point-to-point packet without payload - arriving point-to-point packet with payload - DMA complete - timer interrupt - interrupt from another processor on the chip - system fault interrupt - the counter/timer unit provides two independent counters, for example for: - millisecond interrupts for real-time dynamics - watchdog timer for fault trapping
+- manages the various interrupt sources to each local processor: - · arriving multicast packet with/without payload - arriving point-to-point packet with/without payload - arriving nearest-neighbour packet with/without payload - DMA complete - timer 1 & timer 2 interrupts - interrupt from another processor on the chip - packet-error interrupt from the Router - system fault interrupt - the counter/timer unit provides two independent counters, for example for: - · millisecond interrupts for real-time dynamics - watchdog timer for fault trapping